 The Louisiana Department of Natural Resources (DNR) has a long track record of using rebates to promote energy savings to the Bayou State's homeowners.
-Building upon its past successes, the DNR recently rolled out an expanded version of its decade-old Home Energy Rebate Option (HERO) program.
+Following the recent success of its Appliance Rebate Program, the DNR recently rolled out an expanded version of its decade-old Home Energy Rebate Option (HERO) program.